-The PCC website is a valuable resource for students.
+The PCC web page or the URL at: https://pueblocc.edu/ is a valuable resource for students.
 It includes information related to student services, academic programs, upcoming events, policies and procedures, the class schedule, and miscellaneous information about Pueblo Community College.
 It also links students to other web sites that provide students with information related to the College.